Germany, UAE renew business ties, gloss over arms exports, Yemen war | DW | 12.06.2019

 Read more: Human Rights Watch: 'The UAE is not a tolerant state'

 In conflict-torn Libya, the UAE, Egypt and Saudi Arabia back strongman Khalifa Haftar, with Turkey and Qatar are on the Tripoli government's side.
-And in Sudan, Saudi Arabia and the UAE are averse to a rise of the Islamic Muslim Brotherhood-backed military ouster of president Omar al Bashir that has since left civil society groups pressing for a voice in a transitional government.
+And in Sudan, Saudi Arabia and the UAE — averse to a rise of the Islamic Muslim Brotherhood — backed the military ouster of President Omar al Bashir that has since left civil society groups pressing for a voice in a transitional government.

 Bashar had long counted on Qatar and Turkey for support.